Feedback Package

 - FileSystemService: Required by getFileFeedback and reactFeedback for file operations

-- Agent: Required for logging service access via
+- Agent: Required for logging and service access

 Key Features